MagnusOpera/Terrabuild/CONTRIBUTING.md

 ## Communications

 You are welcome to join the [Terrabuild Community Slack](https://terrabuild.io/community/) for questions and feature requests.
-We discuss features and file bugs on GitHub via [Issues](https://github.com/MagnusOpera/Terrabuild/issues) as well as [Discussions](https://github.com/MagnusOpera/Terrabuild/discussions).
+We discuss features and file bugs on GitHub via [Issues](https://github.com/MagnusOpera/Terrabuild/issues).

 ### Issues